misko/bigmaac/README.md

 ## because sometimes a happy meal is not big enough

+BigMaac can be used in userspace to enable selective user swap for large memory allocations (typically your data objects)

 BigMaac intercepts calls to memory management that would normally get mapped directly to the heap/RAM and instead memory allocated from an alternative source (SSD/Disk).

 The specific calls BigMaac intercepts are,